agiac/rivo/README.md

 - `FromReader`: returns a pipeable which reads from the provided `csv.Reader` and emits the read records;
 - `ToWriter`: returns a pipeable which writes the input stream to the provided `csv.Writer`;

+### Package `rivio/errors`

+- `WithErrorHandler`: returns a pipeable that connects the input pipeable to an error handling pipeable.

 ## Optional parameters

 Many pipeable factories accepts a common set of optional parameters.
 These can be provided via functional options.